Financial Planning Statistics – 15 Interesting Pieces Of Data

 Source: Bankrate

-For example, personal finances can be impacted by job security, income levels, inflation, interest rates, and investment choices.
+Personal finances depend on job security, income levels, inflation, interest rates, and investment choices.

-By taking these steps, people can increase their chances of achieving improved personal finance in the coming year.
+These steps increase the likelihood of achieving improved personal finances in the coming year.

 Young adults who receive personal finance education are less likely to carry credit card debt – and are more likely to apply for financial aid for college.